Can I use my land as a down payment on a construction loan?

 • Review payment history - Late payments on land loan affect construction approval

-The Construction Loan Process with Land Equity
+What Is The Construction Loan Process with Land Equity?

 Understanding the process helps you prepare for a smoother transaction: